girirajvyas/springcloud-microservices/README.md

   ```

 d.
 View the Actuator endpoints

  1. localhost:8080/greeting : this is from the webservice we just created, remaining are from Actuator.
  2. localhost:8080/health
  3. localhost:8080/beans
  4. localhost:8080/env
  5. localhost:8080/metrics
  6. localhost:8080/mappings
  7. localhost:8080/trace
 **Note**: You can also find the Url patterns during the server startup.

-## 2. Project 2 : springcloud-configserver-module2
+## 2. Project 2.A : springcloud-configserver-module2
+There are two ways in which we can create config server.
+  * locally through the Local files
+  * Using the git repository.
+In this project we will do Local file based config server.
+Lets see the important points of both the approaches before we start

 | Local Files        						| Git-base Repository           |
 | ------------- 						|:-------------:|